Seagulls Over Sorrento (TV play)

 Seagulls Over Sorrento is a 1960 Australian television play.
 It was based on the popular stage play Seagulls Over Sorrento and was produced by Crawford Productions for Melbourne's HSV-7, airing on 1 May 1960 as an episode of "ACI Theatre".
 It screened on TCN-9 in Sydney on Sunday 12 June.

 It was the first full-length TV play made by an independent production company in Australia, in his case Crawfords.

 A kinescope recording of the production exists.
+It was an early depiction of homosexuality in Australian television drama.